Smith, Margery Hoffman

 Painter, Designer, Folk artist

-Collection Summary: An interview of Margery Hoffman Smith conducted 1964 Apr.
-10, by Lewis Ferbraché, for the Archives of American Art, at the artist's home, in San Francisco, Calif.
+Collection Summary: An interview of Margery Hoffman Smith conducted 1964 April 10, by Lewis Ferbraché, for the Archives of American Art, at the artist's home, in San Francisco, California.

 Discusses her involvement with the design of Timberline Lodge in Oregon for the Works Progress Administration.

 Biographical/Historical Note: Margery Hoffman Smith (1888-1981) was a painter, craftsman, and interior decorator from San Francisco, California.
 Timberline is a ski lodge in Oregon which was built under the authority of the WPA in the 1940s; Smith contributed to its design.

 Conducted as part of the Archives of American Art's New Deal and the Arts project, which includes over 400 interviews of artists, administrators, historians, and others involved with the federal government's art programs and the activities of the Farm Security Administration in the 1930s and early 1940s.

 Funding for the digital preservation of this interview was provided by a grant from the Save America's Treasures Program of the National Park Service.

 - A transcript of this interview appears below.

 - The transcript of this interview is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Margery Hoffman Smith, 1964 April 10, Archives of American Art, Smithsonian Institution

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.